FREQUENTLY ASKED QUESTIONS

 Our students learn problem solving skills, respect for their peers, the how & why of rule formulation, perseverance, resilience and empathy.
 This is in addition to honing their skills of: focusing, listening, personal organization, setting their own goals, and management of their own time — all of which are a recipe for a good transition into any new environment.

-Will Acton Academy NWA help my child get into a post-secondary school?
+Will Acton AANWA help my child get into a post-secondary school?

 More importantly, with multiple apprenticeships, real-world experience, and excellent interpersonal skills, our Eagles will stand out from the traditional college prep crowd.
 We are aware of the use of standardized testing (like the SAT) and will ensure our heroes are well prepared for any exam taken.